Canton of St. Gallen: History

 reduced to 14 in 1918 (fusion of Tablat district with St. Gallen district).

 Due to continuing confessional squabbles over the organisation of schools, the canton eventually placed education under its authority in 1861.

-The constitution was yet again revised in 1890, with a stronger emphasis on direct democracy.
+The constitution was revised again in 1890, with a stronger emphasis on direct democracy.

-The 1890 constitution remained in effect, with numerous later changes, until 2001, the date of the latest revision of the cantonal constitution.

-In the 2001 constitution, the division into districts was replaced by a division into eight constituencies (Wahlkreise), effective on 1 January 2003.
+The 1890 constitution remained in effect, with numerous later changes, until 2001, the date of the latest revision of the cantonal constitution, when the division into districts was replaced by a division into eight constituencies (Wahlkreise), effective 1 January 2003.

 Geography

 The canton is located in the north east of Switzerland.
 It is bounded to the north by Lake Constance (Bodensee).
 To the east lies the Rhine valley.
 Over the Rhine are Austria (state of Vorarlberg) and Liechtenstein.
 To the south, the canton of St. Gallen is bounded by the cantons of Graubünden, Glarus and Schwyz.
 To the west lie the cantons of Zürich and Thurgau.

 The two half cantons Appenzell Innerrhoden and Appenzell Ausserrhoden are completely surrounded by lands of the canton of St. Gallen.

 The main rivers of the canton are the Rhine, Thur, Linth and Seez.
 The topography changes from the plains, near river Rhine and Lake Constance, towards the mountainous areas of the Alps in the south (Appenzell Alps and Glarus Alps).
 About one third (619.7 km2) of the canton is wooded, while nearly half is 9790.6 km2 is used for farming.
 278.6 km2 of the farm land is alpine pastures.
 Of the rest of the canton, 259.1 km2 is considered unproductive while 176 km2 is filled with housing or roads.

 The altitude above the sea-level varies from 398 m (the lake of Constance) to 3251 m (the Ringelspitz).
 The canton includes portions of the lake of Constance (54 km2), of the Walensee (rather over 18 km2), and of the lake of Zürich (10 km2), and several small lakes wholly within its limits.

 The mountains of the canton include part of a thrust fault that was declared a geologic UNESCO World Heritage Site, under the name Swiss Tectonic Arena Sardona, in 2008.